Cancer diagnosis: 11 tips for coping

 Review your goals and priorities

-Try to maintain your normal lifestyle
+Try to maintain your lifestyle

 Consider how your diagnosis will impact your finances